gameontext/etcd-backup/README.md

     $ docker run -v $(pwd):/backup -link etcd gameon/etcdbackup dump

 This will dump the whole `etcd` keyspace.
-Results will be stored in a json file `dump.json` in the directory where you executed the command.
+Results will be stored in a yaml file `dump.yaml` in the directory where you executed the command.

 If your etcd container is not called `etcd` then use `-link myetcdcontainername:etcd` instead of `-link etcd`